opener-project/tokenizer-base/README.md

 ## Requirements

-* Java 1.7 or newer
+* Java 1.7 or newer (There are problems with encoding in older versions.)
 * Ruby 1.9.3 or newer (1.9.2 should work too but 1.9.3. is recommended).
 Ruby 2 is supported.
 * Maven (for building the Gem)